joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-06-01-line-splitting.md

 At this point it's tempting to dive into cases, or recurse the equation, but we can learn a lot by thinking about the problem at different scales.

-If we halve the length of the original stick $\ell,$ then we get the same problem scaled down by a factor of $2.$ this means the scale of all subsequent products of lengths drops by $1/2^2$
+If we halve the length of the original stick $\ell,$ then we get the same problem scaled down by a factor of $2.$ This means the scale of all subsequent products of lengths drops by $1/2^2$

 In general, if we scale the stick by $\gamma$ the sum of products will scale by $\gamma^2$ and so: